mothur/mothur.github.io/_wiki/edamame.md

 stability.opti\_mcc.jclass.0.03.lt.ave.heatmap.sim.svg.
 In all of these heatmaps the red colors indicate communities that are more similar than those with black colors.
 When generating Venn diagrams we are limited by the number of samples that we can analyze simultaneously.
-Let\'s take a look at the Venn diagrams for the first 4 time points of female 3 using the [venn](venn) command:
+Let's take a look at the Venn diagrams for the first 4 time points of female 3 using the [venn](venn) command: